kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 ## <a id="how"></a>How accessible this website is

-We know some part of this website are not fully accessible.
-The issues detailed below apply to the Map Story page, except for the menu issue, which is relevant to the entire website.
+We know some parts of this website are not fully accessible.
+The issues detailed below apply to the page with the map application, except for the menu issue, which is relevant to the entire website.

 - Keyboard